kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   Capacity map[QualifiedName]DeviceCapacity
 }

-// DeviceCapacityConsumptionMixin defines a mixin that composite
+// DeviceCounterConsumptionMixin defines a mixin that partitionable
-// devices can include to adopt the consuption capacity defined in
+// devices can include to adopt the consuption counter defined in
 // the mixin.
-type DeviceCapacityConsumptionMixin struct {
+type DeviceCounterConsumptionMixin struct {
   // Name is a unique identifier among all device capacity consumption
   // mixins in the ResourceSlice.
 It must be a DNS label.
   //
   // +required
   Name string

-  // Capacity defines a set of capacities
+  // Counters defines a set of counters
-  // that a device will consume from a capacity pool.
+  // that a device will consume from a counter set.
   //
-  // The capacity pool is not specified here but is determined
+  // The counter set is not specified here but is determined
-  // from the context in which the DeviceCapacityConsumptionMixin
+  // from the context in which the DeviceCounterConsumptionMixin
   // is referenced from the device.
   //
-  // The maximum number of capacities is 32
+  // The maximum number of counters is 32
   //
   // +required
-  Capacity map[QualifiedName]DeviceCapacity
+  Counters map[string]Counter
 }

 // Device represents one individual hardware instance that can be selected based